 Tools & Hardware Deals for Dad

 Does Dad want a new drill for Christmas this year?
 Perfect!
-Like last month, December is an excellent time for tool and hardware deals.
-Last year, the number of Editors' Choice deals increased slightly month-over-month, as did the total number of sales (an increase of about 18%).
-Look for significant discounts on drills, wrenches, general tool sets, lawn-care items, and more.
+December is an excellent time for tool and hardware deals.
+Typically the number of sales on tools is about a third higher than average, and the total Editors' Choice-caliber promos will double.
+Look for significant discounts on drills, wrenches, general tool sets, and more.

 It's a Jolly Time to Buy Christmas Decorations...
 After Christmas